wehlutyk/thesis/content/1-introduction-2-review.md

 In this view, DNA sequences constitute the principle heritable material transmitted from parent to offspring across generations, and their distribution and change should be the main focus of evolutionary theory.
 Furthermore:

-> "There are many factors that can cause these four evolutionary processes to occur, and for the skeptics [of Niche Construction Theory], niche construction is one such factor.""
+> "There are many factors that can cause these four evolutionary processes to occur, and for the skeptics [of Niche Construction Theory], niche construction is one such factor."
 > [@scott-phillips_niche_2014, p.
 1233]

 Niche construction is the process by which organisms engineer their own and other organisms' environment in ways that are often beneficial to them.